 Because legal texts often follow specific drafting rules and convention, such rule-based term mapping can work surprisingly well to map the contents of legal documents.
 But simple word mapping rules do not work for all tasks.
 Where no uniform signalling terms exist, researchers are better off to resort to more flexible machine-learning approaches that we will discuss in the section on Classification and Prediction.

 Another dictionary approach uses outside word lists to investigate the sentiment of text.
 Essentially, that means that we count words with positive and negative connotation in a document to assess the sentiment or tonality of a document.

-Political scientists have used sentiment analysis, for example, to investigate whether judges change their tone when dealing with particularly sensitive cases.
-This is what we will do here as well.
-But the same approach, but with a different dictionary, could be used to look at other characteristics of legal texts, such as their prescriptivity, flexibility or use of legalese or outdated terms.
+For example, political scientists have used sentiment analysis to investigate whether judges change their tone when dealing with particularly sensitive cases.
+We repeat a similar analysis here.
+The same approach, but with a different dictionary, could be used to look at other characteristics of legal texts, such as their prescriptivity, flexibility or use of legalese or outdated terms.

 Let's start by downloading and activating the SentimentAnalysis package and by taking a look at its inbuilt sentiment dictionaries.